KEHRA

 In apparel production, the block-like structure offers strong physical stability.
 Therefore, the font performs well in screen printing and embroidery.

 Moreover, KEHRA pairs easily with neutral sans-serif fonts.
-Designers can combine it with a clean font such as LOSTLANE to build same vibes.
+Designers can combine it with a clean font such as

 As a result, the typeface works equally well for digital interfaces and physical merchandise.